 Introductory elements handled, allow me to elaborate on my method with the following image:

 Some may be able to understand just from this image alone.
 For those still in the dark, I’ll light the torch.
 First, that black border around “EXP” and “TANK” is a narrow passageway, which can only fit one person at a time.
-A few levels available (such as the “Empire,” “Border,” and “Plateau” stages) have access to a narrow pathway where one is capable of farming experience through this method.
+A few levels available (such as the “Empire,” “Border,” and “Mountain” stages) have access to a narrow pathway where one is capable of farming experience through this method.
 The narrow path is essential, so pray Three Houses smiles on you when randomizing battle locations.

 What makes the narrow path useful is that it negates the advancement of reinforcements.
 When a character stands at the end of a narrow path, a swarm of enemies will be forced to cloud the spaces prior to the path, needing to defeat said character in order to advance.
 This ensures a one-on-one battle every single turn.
 One needs three roles to ensure a safe funnel: the tank, the bank (“EXP” on the image), and the (optional) healer.
 When the conditions are right, these are the steps necessary to make this work: